GoInterject/GoInterject.github.io/wIndex/ReportVariable_61702201.md

 ---
 title: Interject Documentation > ReportVariable()
 layout: custom
+keywords: [reportvariable, function]
+description: Directs a list of data into rows that include multiple ranges or sections where each can be subtotaled and formatted to make a financial statement or other report with sub groupings.
 ---
 * * *

 ##  Function Summary
 Directs a list of data into rows that include multiple ranges or sections where each can be subtotaled and formatted to make a financial statement or other report with sub groupings.

 ###  Function Arguments